NATO Nuclear Planning Group: Impacts

 Public opinion on the efficacy of the Nuclear Planning Group is quite mixed and polarized due to the sensitive nature of nuclear discussions.
 Despite that, the Nuclear Planning Group has included non-nuclear powers in the NATO alliance to contribute regarding nuclear matters.
 Scholar Robert Krone argues that considering both political and military inter-groups within NATO has allowed the Nuclear Planning Group to achieve consensus through incremental changes.
 Additionally, outside of the organization, the Nuclear Planning Group has maintained its presence without the worry of political action from non-alliance members.
 Through the strategic connection with the non-proliferation treaty, the planning group was able to be active without threatening the Soviets to take nuclear action.
 Alternatively there are also many criticisms of the Nuclear Planning Group as well.
 For example, it has been criticized for the lack of political willpower as it is difficult to evaluate the efficacy of the group without tangible results.
-In addition, the United States, influence within the group is quite prominent as the European perspective of nuclear weapons differ quite significantly.
-For states without nuclear weapons, pure deterrence of nuclear weapons is a popular concept despite the United States’ maintenance of still having nuclear weapons.
+In addition, the influence of the United States within the group is controversial.
 Depending on the point of view regarding nuclear weapons, the opinions of the Nuclear Planning Group differ but according to many, the existence of the group is a deterrent to nuclear weapons within itself.